 How do I get a permit for electrical work?

 Permits are issued by the Building Codes Division, located at 800 Exchange Street, Suite 100, Astoria.
-Or simply click on electrical application to download a copy.
+Or simply click on electrical permits to download a copy.

 You need to know the structure's square footage, the panel's amperage and the number of circuits.
 Fees are based on these figures.
 An electrical inspector or office staff member can discuss your project with you.
 If you have the necessary information for the proposed project, you can usually leave with your permit.
 Electrical permit fees are paid when the permit is issued.